Here I’m going to step through how to set up a website.

 - Get Website hosting (somewhere to put your website)

-- Getting some content onto the website.
+- Getting some content on the website.

 Before we get started, I just want to say please read Step 2 before buying a domain name which we look at in Step 1.
 Step 2 helps you decide on where you will host your website and it may be best to buy both together.